jfernandz/gvtxto-parser/README.md

 This script parses output `.txt` files from GammaVision spectroscopy software, It does convert those files to a long format much more treatable from statistic point of view.

-The more appropriate way to treat this output files should be using R, however this script does clean that info and rearrange the values in a long format.
+The more appropriate way to treat this output files should be using `R`, however this script does clean that info and rearrange the values in a long format.
 Then you are gonna be able to treat those values with any kind of statistical software.

 ## Dependencies
-Further than Python, you will need to install a few extra modules available in `pip`:
+Further than `python`, you will need to install a few extra modules available in `pip`:

-- `click` to handle/parse comand line arguments.
+- `click` to handle/parse command line arguments.
 - `regex` to parse data using regular expresions.

 You can install this packages performing the following commands